Why Pre-Ground Coffee Will Never Give You the Cup You Deserve

 During this time coffee rationing became necessary, and from it came the practice of watering down coffee and reusing grounds.
 After the war was over, the thought of enjoying whole bean coffee became an antiquated, unknown notion.
 And Americans were officially used to weak, pre-ground, flavorless joe.

 And to some extent, despite a persistent specialty coffee movement: the qualities of the whole bean continue to be lost in the shuffle.
-Much of the ground gained by enthusiastic promoters of high quality, whole bean coffee have been thwarted by the single serve pod revolution that has overcome the coffee-drinking nation, one household at a time.
+Much of the ground gained by enthusiastic promoters of high quality, whole bean coffee has been thwarted by the single serve pod revolution that has overcome the coffee-drinking nation, one household at a time.

 Now brewing up a cup is as easy as throwing a pod in a special machine, pushing down the lever, and pushing go.
 Never mind how long the coffee pod’s been sitting on your shelf, the grocery store shelf, and the warehouse shelf before that.
 If most of us have never experienced whole bean coffee if we’re just moving from grounds in the tub to grounds in the pod, how do we know what we’re missing?